-WARNING Although instructions for installing DIMMs are provided in the Technical Information booklet that came with your computer, Apple Computer recommends that you have an Apple-certified technician install additional DRAM, VRAM, or cache DIMMs.
+WARNING To avoid damage to your computer, Apple recommends that only an Apple-certified technician install additional DIMMs.
 Consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for service.
-If you install additional DIMMs yourself, you risk damaging your equipment and this damage is not covered by the limited warranty on your computer.
+If you attempt to install additional DIMMs yourself, any damage you may cause to your equipment will not be covered by the limited warranty on your computer.
 See an Apple-authorized dealer or service provider for additional information about this or any other warranty question.